steveskrip/WOFpy/docs/WOFpyODM2LBRproduction_installation_notes.md

 	die-on-term = true
 	```

+### AWS SysV init system

-4. Create an upstart script `timeseries.conf` in `/etc/init/.
+1. Create an upstart script `timeseries.conf` in `/etc/init/.
 This will allow the init system to automatically start uwsgi and serve out WOFpy when the server boots.

 	``` bash
 	# description of the script purpose